CuriousOne23/WhenMathPrays/thought_simulator/thought_sim_arch_overview.md

 - scalable deployment
 - dramatically lower memory and power requirements

 TS is designed to model cognition as a **structured, stateful, and inspectable process**, rather than as a statistical prediction engine.
-Its reliance on explicit operators, persistent state, and deterministic transitions enables a level of clarity, reproducibility, and governance that transformer-based systems cannot provide.
+Its reliance on explicit operators, persistent state, and deterministic transitions is intended to provide stronger clarity, reproducibility, and governance than conventional transformer-centric implementations.

 The architectural advantages of TS - including O(1) inference cost, natural parallelism, horizontal scalability, and DRAM-only operation - position it as a practical foundation for: